Maurício Pereira: Biography

 In 2007 Pereira released Pra Marte, his third solo album, notable for containing the song "Trovoa", which was covered by many bands and artists such as Metá Metá, Maria Gadú, A Banda Mais Bonita da Cidade and Dandara & Paulo Monarco.
 In the same year he was a guest musician on Rogério Skylab's album Skylab VII; Skylab, an unabashed fan of Os Mulheres Negras, co-wrote alongside Pereira the track "O Mundo Tá Sempre Girando"; he also performs additional vocals in it.
 Two years later, he appeared on Skylab's live album Skylab IX.

 In 2010 Pereira was also featured in Rhaissa Bittar's debut album Voilà; he was a co-writer for the track "Piquenique no Horto".

 In 2012 he and Abujamra reformed Os Mulheres Negras, and they continue touring ever since.
 The following year he was interviewed for a documentary about the duo's history, entitled Música É para Isso: Uma História d'Os Mulheres Negras, directed by Bel Bechara and Sandro Serpa.

 In 2014 he released his fourth solo album, Pra Onde que Eu Tava Indo.

-His most recent album, Outono no Sudeste, came out on May 11, 2018.
+His most recent studio album, Outono no Sudeste, came out on May 11, 2018.
+2022 saw the release of the live album Micro.

 Since 2015 Pereira is part of The Universal Maurício Orchestra, a samba rock/jazz ensemble in which all of its musicians are named Maurício.
 Besides Pereira, the band is also composed of Maurício Tagliari (electric guitar), Maurício Takara (drums), Maurício Bussab (keyboards), Maurício Badê (percussion) and Maurício Fleury (bass guitar).
 They released their first, self-titled album through YB Music in 2018.

+In 2023, Pereira published his first book, the memoir/songbook Minha Cabeça Trovoa.